movingobjects/plop/README.md

 # Plop

-A dumb lil PHP tool to read/write text to a file on a server.
+A dumb lil tool to read/write text to a file.
 Almost certainly a security risk.